BestTimesToVisit.com Logo

 Essential Travel Tips

 While credit cards are widely accepted in cities, always carry some Euros in cash, especially when visiting smaller towns or rural areas.
-Many smaller shops, local markets, or traditional 'koliba' restaurants might only accept cash, so having some on hand prevents awkward situations.
+You'll find it handy for local markets, smaller guesthouses, or even bus tickets purchased directly from the driver.

-Don't leave without trying 'bryndzové halušky' – it's Slovakia's national dish of potato dumplings with sheep cheese and bacon, and it's incredibly hearty and delicious.
-Look for it on menus at traditional Slovak restaurants, often called 'slovenská reštaurácia' or 'koliba'.
+Don't leave without trying Bryndzové halušky, Slovakia's national dish of potato dumplings with sheep cheese and bacon – it's hearty and delicious!
+Look for 'denné menu' (daily menu) specials at local restaurants during lunchtime for incredibly affordable and authentic meals.

-Slovakia is generally a very safe country, but like anywhere, be aware of your surroundings in crowded tourist areas or on public transport.
-Pickpocketing can occur, so keep valuables secure and out of sight, especially in Bratislava's Old Town.
+Slovakia is a very safe country, but like anywhere, be aware of your surroundings, especially in crowded tourist spots or on public transport.
+Pickpocketing is rare but can occur, so keep valuables secure and out of sight.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.